networknt/light-doc/content/en/tutorial/eventuate/test/unit-test.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Before reading specific information regarding to Unit Test, please read the general [unit test tutorial][] This section will only focus on the specific information regarding to light-eventuate-4j.
-There are a lot of modules in light-eventuate-4j and each module has it's own JUnit test cases and they are all located in each project's src/test folder.
-Also, there might be a config folder under src/test/resources/ to control how each involved light-4j component behaves.
+Before reading specific information regarding the Unit Test, please read the general [unit test tutorial][] This section will only focus on the specific information regarding to light-eventuate-4j.
+There are a lot of modules in light-eventuate-4j and each module has its own JUnit test cases.
+They are all located in each project's src/test folder.
+There might also be a config folder under src/test/resources/ to control how each involved light-4j component behaves.

 ## JUnit Test

 Run the JUnit test cases in the each component modules src/test folder.
-You can run individual test within IDE from one particular test class by clicking on the test method and right click it.
+You can run individual tests within IDE from one particular test class by clicking on the test method and right click it.
 Or you can run all test methods in a test class by right clicking on the test class name.